Polyurethane is a clear coat that protects surfaces from moisture, water, scratches, and other damage. So, can you apply polyurethane over gel stain?

 1. Degrease and Clean the Finish

-First, degrease and clean the gel stain coating.
-This removes oily scum and dust from the coating, preventing good paint adhesion.
+Degrease and clean the Gel stain finish by removing dust and dirt that can prevent good adhesion.
 The finish won’t dry evenly if you don’t clean it.

 - Apply white spirits over the coating to remove the dirt.